Mariam-Badeji/Financial-Statement-Reporting-and-Analysis/README.md

 Insights and recommendations are provided on the following key areas:
 - **Financial Overview and Performance:** Analysed the profitability of the company and comparing expenses based on accounts and classifications of the accounts
-- **Revenue Analysis:** Compared the actual revenue made by the company vs the budgeted revenue based on clients and accounts
+- **Revenue Analysis:** Compares the actual revenue made by the company vs the budgeted revenue based on clients and accounts
-- **Expense Analysis:** Compared the actual expense made by the company vs the budgeted expense based on clients and accounts
+- **Expense Analysis:** Compares the actual expense made by the company vs the budgeted expense based on clients and accounts
 - **Transaction Analysis:**
  ## Data Modeling and Structure

  <img width="1460" height="1030" alt="Finance model" src="https://github.com/user-attachments/assets/6198d341-e686-413f-8af4-faff1e98ba09" />

  ## Execuive Summary
+ ### Overview of Findings

  ## Recommendations